 Cold sores are caused by a virus called herpes simplex 1 (HSV1) and herpes simplex 2 (HSV2).
 (Herpes simplex viruses also cause genital herpes.)
 Two-thirds of the adult population worldwide have been infected with HSV1.
 HSV1 often spreads through contact with skin or saliva from the infected person.
 Most people who have HSV1 got it during childhood from contact such as receiving a kiss from a relative, i.e. normally from oral to oral contact.

-After someone has contracted the virus, it remains inactive (dormant) most of the time in parts of our nerves called the ganglia.
+After someone has contracted the virus, it remains inactive (dormant) most of the time in parts of our nervous system called the ganglia.

 From time to time, the virus may be reactivated by certain triggers, resulting in another outbreak of cold sores.
 These triggers might include being run down, fatigue, hormonal changes, or sunlight.